 Ken owned and drove a successful Top Fuel race car on the international circuit in the 1960’s-70’s.
 He was inducted into the Canadian Motorsport Hall of Fame in Toronto in 2002/03 where his dragster was on display as a centrepiece attraction until it was loaned to the Canadian Drag Racing Hall of Fame in Montreal to honour Ken as an inductee in 2016.
-He is an active participant in 50+ hockey in Saskatoon.
+A sports enthusiast, Ken was an active participant in 50+ hockey in Saskatoon until 2018.

 Ken and his wife, Colleen, divide their time between Saskatoon and Palm Springs, California, but with their roots embedded in Saskatoon, it will always be home.
-While business frequently takes Ken away, in his rare time away from work, Ken can be found golfing in Palm Springs or enjoying his Saskatoon river bank home with their pets, and water skiing on the South Saskatchewan River.
+In his rare time away from work, Ken can be found golfing in Palm Springs or enjoying his Saskatoon river bank home with Colleen and their pets.

 Colleen L. Wilson, J.D.